 Despite optimization of surgical and chemotherapy protocols, and initiation of clinical trials incorporating targeted therapy, the majority of patients with advanced-stage PRROC unfortunately relapse and eventually develop chemotherapy resistance.
 Also, importantly, common treatments continue to be associated with decreased patient quality of life due to toxicity.
 The treatment options for PRROC are very limited and only modest gains have been achieved in prolonging of survival of ovarian cancer.
+No approved therapy has been shown to significantly extend overall survival in patients with PRROC compared to standard chemotherapy.
 The five-year survival rate for women with Stage IV invasive epithelial ovarian cancer is only about 17%.
 Therefore, there is a critical unmet need to develop new therapeutic modalities that address intrinsic and acquired chemotherapy resistance in epithelial ovarian cancer.